 As interest rates have been going down over the past 30 years, bond prices have continued to go up.
-With the 10-year yield (risk free rate) at roughly 2.4%, and the Fed Funds rate at 0.25% (going higher in 2017 and beyond), it’s hard to see interest rates declining much further.
-That said, interest rates can stay low for a long time.
+With the 10-year yield (risk free rate) at roughly 2.55%, and the Fed Funds rate at 1.5% (two more 0.25% hikes are expected in 2018), it’s hard to see interest rates declining much further.
+That said, long term interest rates can stay low for a long time.
 Just look at Japanese interest rates, which are negative (inflation is higher than nominal interest rate).

 Bonds provide a terrific defensive allocation to an investment portfolio.
 If you hold a government bond until maturity, you will get all your coupon payments and principal back.
 But just like stocks, there are plenty of different types of bond investments to choose from.

 Anybody can buy a bond ETF such as IEF (7-10 Year Treasury), MUB (muni bond fund), or a fixed income fund like PTTRX (Pimco Total Return Fund).
+You can also buy individual corporate or municipal bonds.
 The main concern is the future of interest rates.
 If interest rates do go higher, bonds will decline in value, all else being equal.

 Risk: 4, Return: 5, Feasibility: 10, Liquidity: 8.
 Activity: 9.
 Total Score: 36